 What Reviewers Are Saying: "Beware!
 Don't try this unless you plan on getting addicted.
 Your life will forever be altered.
 You'll find yourself begging strangers to come over to play.
 Watching YouTube videos to improve your game, bribing your children.
 Your spouse will become a tricky, sneaky person you hardly recognize...
 Best fun you've had in hours!"

-3. A Classic Strategy Game With A Modern Spin
+6. A Strategy Board Game With A Near-Perfect Rating: Splendor

 Game Time: Anywhere from two to several hours depending on gameplay and the number of people.

 Number Of Players: This game comes with two different maps for various play options; the Essos map is best with two players, the Westeros map is ideal for three to five players, and they can be combined to accommodate up to seven players.

 Involvement Level: Intricate — Risk has been known to get very intense and can take a few hours per game (some even say it's not a good idea if you "value your friendship"), but this version comes with Objective Cards and map options to help ease the intensity.

 What Reviewers Are Saying: "The maps are beautiful, and the pieces are all high-quality.
 There are several ways to play this game, so you can customize [it] to fit your number of players, interests, time, etc.," one reviewer says.
 They even go so far as to say that the gameplay is "drastically improved from the original Risk...
 Everything is very high-quality, and it's so fun to play.
 I would definitely recommend this to any GoT fans."

 10. A Cooperative Strategy Game: Betrayal At House On The Hill